Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the reporting and disclosure requirements for the results of clinical trials?

-In accordance with Article 37 of EU Regulation 536/2014, the sponsor must notify each member state concerned of the end of a clinical trial, as well as all third countries in which the clinical trial was conducted through the EU portal.
-Notification must be made within 15 days of the end of the clinical trial in the last member state concerned and any third countries where the clinical trial was conducted.
+In accordance with Article 37 of EU Regulation 536/2014, the sponsor must notify each member state concerned following the completion of a clinical trial, as well as all third countries in which the clinical trial was conducted through the EU portal.
+Notification must be made within 15 days from the completion of the clinical trial in the last member state concerned and any third countries where the clinical trial was conducted.

 What are the informed consent obligations with respect to clinical trial subjects?

-Every clinical trial subject must consent to his or her participation in writing and provide personal information for processing.
-Children and people who are incapable of representing themselves can also participate in clinical trials under certain conditions.
-In all cases, an interview must take place before the trial and a competent, qualified healthcare professional should ensure that the participant has understood the objectives, the risks and the possible side effects of the study.
-Moreover, the subject of the clinical trials must be fully informed as to the duration and conditions of the clinical trial, as well as the cost and the amount of insurance coverage.
+Every clinical trial subject must provide his or her informed consent to participation in writing, following an explicit and elaborate explanation by the physician in charge.
+Children under the age of 18 and persons incapable of representing themselves can also participate in clinical trials under certain conditions.
+In all cases, an interview must take place before the trial and a competent, qualified healthcare professional must ensure that the participant has understood the objectives, risks and the possible side effects of the study.
+Moreover, the subject of the clinical trials must be fully informed as to the duration and conditions of the clinical trial, as well as the cost and amount of insurance coverage.
 Finally, the subject of the trial is free to withdraw his or her consent at any time.

 What are the insurance requirements for clinical trials?

 In order to conduct a clinical trial, the sponsor should conclude and maintain an insurance contract with a reputable insurer registered in an EU member state to cover the liability of the sponsor, principal investigator and research members.
 Thus, the amount of the insurance contract should cover any damage or disability resulting from participation in the clinical trial and, in case of death or permanent disability to work, the reparation should be at least €200,000 per participant.

 What data protection issues should be considered when conducting clinical trials?